 About The Cruise Blogger

-If you’ve come across this blog, the likelihood is you’re either thinking about cruising or have booked a cruise.
-I know how daunting cruising can be, particularly if you are visiting destinations you haven’t been to before.
+If you’ve come across this blog, it’s likely you are thinking about cruising or have booked a cruise.
+I know how daunting going on a cruise holiday can be, particularly if you are visiting destinations you haven’t been to before.

 Me at the 2017 Monaco Grand Prix